Friday, October 18, 2024

 Here is a back-lit image of this kind of reed.
 Oboists who use this style of scrape, do hold the reed up to the light like this to see what's up.

-This style is now very popular; it has changed the oboe sound in the U.S. and the style and sound then spread to Australia, Japan and Asia, Latin America, England (after a longer delay), and many countries.
+This style is now popular; it has changed the oboe sound in the U.S. This style and sound then spread to Australia, Japan and Asia, Latin America, England (after a longer delay), and many countries.
 France and Germany are more steeped in their own traditions and styles and of sound, so the spread there is less than in Europe.

 Here is an image of the "French" style which was almost universally used before 1948: